Petromax (2022 film): Production

 Hariprriya was cast for the film in October 2020 alongside Sathish Ninasam.
 It is Hariprriya's second film with director Vijaya Prasad, after Neer Dose.
 Principal photography began in October 2020 in Mysore.
 The filming was 50 percent completed by the end of October 2020.
 Filming was completed in the first week of January 2021.
-With the release of trailer on 20 September 2021, the post production work on film was completed.
+With the release of trailer on 20 September 2021, the post-production work on the film was completed.
 The film was submitted to the Central Board of Film Certification (CBFC) where the film received A certificate.

+Reception

+Sunayana Suresh reviewing for The Times of India rated the film 3.5 out of 5 and praised the performances of Sathish Ninasam, Hariprriya, Karunya Ram, Arun and Nagabhushana along with other supporting cast.
+Praising dialogues and performances, Suresh wrote, "the film wins with its dialogues, characterisations and performances - all of them go hand in glove".
+She added, "editing deserves a special mention for mixing direct narration and scenes seamlessly, as also the background score, which is quirky and adds to the humour."
+Concluding, Suresh said, "the filmmaker definitely needs to be lauded for pushing the envelope in his space by choosing to speak about some relevant topics in his trademark style."
+A Sharadhaa reviewing for The New Indian Express rated the film 3 out of 5 and wrote, "Petromax, highlighting light and life, is an honest and bold attempt by the director that ends with a hint of a sequel."